casey/just/README.md

 ### Groups

-Recipes and modules can be annotated with a group name:
+Recipes and modules may be annotated with a group name:

 ```just
 [group('lint')]